yamierick/CRNA/content/_index.md

 - Coffee With The Cops
 - July 4th Celebration

 ### Membership Renewals 💳

+🌟 **Special**: We have a membership level at just $5 to encourage membership renewals.
+Renewals are due each July.
+More details below.

 Just $5 per person.
 Pay via cash, check, or Zelle at CRNAFWTX@gmail.com.
 **We truly appreciate your support!**